KeithLabelle/virgil-purekit-go/README.md

 ### Encrypt user data in your database

-Not only user's password is a sensitive data.
-In this flow we will help you to protect any Personally identifiable information (PII) in your database.
+Not only user passwords are sensitive data.
+In this flow we will help you protect any personally identifiable information (PII) in your database.

-PII is a data that could potentially identify a specific individual, and PII can be sensitive.
+PII is data that could potentially identify a specific individual, and PII is sensitive.
-Sensitive PII is information which, when disclosed, could result in harm to the individual whose privacy has been breached.
+Sensitive PII is information, when disclosed, could result in harm to the individual whose privacy has been breached.
 Sensitive PII should therefore be encrypted in transit and when data is at rest.
-Such information includes biometric information, medical information, personally identifiable financial information (PIFI) and unique identifiers such as passport or Social Security numbers.
+Such information includes biometric information, medical information, personally identifiable financial information (PIFI), and unique identifiers such as passport or Social Security numbers.

-PureKit service allows you to protect user's PII (personal data) with a user's `encryptionKey` that is obtained from `EnrollAccount` or `VerifyPassword` functions.
+The PureKit service allows you to protect a user's PII (personal data) with a user `encryptionKey` that is obtained from the `EnrollAccount` or `VerifyPassword` functions.
 The `encryptionKey` will be the same for both functions.

 In addition, this key is unique to a particular user and won't be changed even after rotating (updating) the user's `record`.
-The `encryptionKey` will be updated after user changes own password.
+The `encryptionKey` will be updated after a user changes their own password.

 Here is an example of data encryption/decryption with an `encryptionKey`: